Lockheed C-5 Galaxy: Air-launched Minuteman ICBM feasibility test

-On 24 October 1974, the Space and Missile Systems Organization successfully conducted an air-launched ballistic missile test, where an 86000 lb LGM-30B Minuteman I ICBM got extracted by parachute from a C-5A Galaxy at 20000 ft over the Pacific Ocean (see also LAPES).
+On 24 October 1974, the Space and Missile Systems Organization successfully conducted an air-launched ballistic missile test, where an 86000 lb LGM-30B Minuteman I ICBM was extracted by parachute from a C-5A Galaxy at 20000 ft over the Pacific Ocean.
 The missile descended to 8000 ft before its rocket engine fired.
 The 10-second engine burn carried the missile to 20000 ft again before it dropped into the ocean.
 The test proved the feasibility of launching an intercontinental ballistic missile from the air (see video).
 Operational deployment was discarded due to engineering and security difficulties, though the capability was used as a negotiating point in the Strategic Arms Limitation Talks.
 39 years later, aircraft 69–0014, "Zero-One-Four" used in the test was retired to the Air Mobility Command Museum at Dover Air Force Base, becoming the first C-5 Galaxy retired to a museum.

 Restarted production and development

 In 1974, Imperial Iran, having good relations with the United States, offered $160 million (equivalent to $ million today) to restart C-5 production to enable Iran to purchase aircraft for their own air force, in a similar climate as to their acquisition of F-14 Tomcat fighters.
 However, no C-5s were ordered by Iran, and the prospect was firmly halted by the Iranian Revolution in 1979 when the Imperial State of Iran was replaced by the Islamic State of Iran.